 See our glossary for more details and other terms.

-Ranked choice voting has a number of benefits, which includes rewarding candidates who can gain broad support, incentivizing positive campaigning, and providing voters with more choices.
+Ranked choice voting (RCV) has a number of benefits which include rewarding candidates who can gain broad support, incentivizing positive campaigning, and providing voters with more choices.
 In multi-winner districts, RCV promotes fairer and more inclusive representation than winner-take-all methods.
 For example, the Fair Representation Act for Congress would help ensure that representatives to Congress better represent the full spectrum of voter opinion in the United States and have more incentive to work across party lines in the interest of their constituents.

 To see how ranked choice voting works in detail, see How Ranked Choice Voting Works.

-Ranked choice voting has been adopted for federal elections in Maine, and for U.S. cities in ten states, with another dozen cities poised to implement in their coming elections.
-It is used by overseas and military voters in places with runoff elections in five other states.
-Over 50 U.S. colleges and universities use ranked choice voting to elect student government officers.
+Ranked choice voting has been used for federal elections in Maine and for municipal elections in 13 U.S. cities.
+It is also slated for use by seven additional cities in their upcoming election cycle - bringing the total number of states using RCV to 10.
+Additionally, five states use RCV for overseas and military voters, particularly in places with runoff elections.
+More than 50 U.S. colleges and universities use ranked choice voting to elect student government officers.
 Internationally, it is used by every voter in six countries and in local elections in many more.
-Ranked choice voting is recommended for private organizations by Roberts Rules of Order, and many private organizations use it, including the Academy Awards in both nominating and selecting the winner for its prestigious awards.
-For more detail, see the following resources:
+Ranked choice voting is recommended for private organizations by Roberts Rules of Order, and many private organizations use it, including the Academy of Motion Picture Arts and Sciences for both nominating and selecting the winners of its prestigious “Oscar” awards.
+For more information, see the following resources:

 There are many ways to elect representatives.
-Although they all have some benefits and they all have some flaws, FairVote has identified ranked choice voting as the most empowering and effective voting method for use in United States elections, from city councils to Congress.
+Although they all have some benefits and some flaws, FairVote has identified ranked choice voting as the most empowering and effective voting method for use in United States elections, from city councils to Congress.
 To learn more about other methods, see the following resources:

 For other forms of proportional representation, see Other Fair Voting Methods

-For our research and criticism of “Top Two,” see Top Four
+For our research and critique of “Top Two,” see Top Four

 For alternative single-winner election methods like approval voting, see Alternatives to Ranked Choice Voting